djvilla/Godot-TopDownShooter-Template/README.md

 # Godot Top Down Shooter Templete :gun:

 A top down shooter templete made in Godot.
 This is the templete that I will eventually use to create a top down shooter game.
-For now I am building the back bone.
+For now I am building the backbone.
 As you can see alot of what you need to create one is already in here.
 However, I would like to refactor the code to follow the [GDScript Style Guide](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html).
 In addition, I need to create some new assets and get rid of the default Godot icon assets that are currently being used.